ParrotSec/documentation/docs/faq.md

 ### I'm new to Linux, please help me!

 Of Course!
-Please check out [helpme](https://www.parrotsec.org/docs/info/helpme/), the [Using Parrot Linux](https://www.parrotsec.org/docs/start/) pages and the [further reading](https://www.parrotsec.org/docs/library/start/).
+Please check out [helpme](https://www.parrotsec.org/docs/info/helpme/), the [Using ParrotOS](https://www.parrotsec.org/docs/start/) pages and the [further reading](https://www.parrotsec.org/docs/library/start/).
 We also strongly recommend taking the [EdX course](https://www.edx.org/course/introduction-to-linux/) by the [Linux Foundation](https://www.linuxfoundation.org/).

 ### Should I encrypt my harddrive?

 Yes, always.
 Do it during your initial install or you will need to reinstall.

-### My hardware is *xyz-super-cool gizmo . . .* will it run Parrot Linux?
+### My hardware is *xyz-super-cool gizmo . . .* will it run ParrotOS?

 Maybe, check our [supported hardware](https://www.parrotsec.org/docs/trbl/supported-hardware/) page.